-Occasionally candidates for admission will make inaccurate or misleading statements or submit false material in connection with their application.
+Occasionally candidates for admission will make inaccurate or incomplete statements or submit false material in connection with their application.
 In most cases, these misrepresentations are discovered during the admission process, and the application is rejected.
-If a misrepresentation is discovered after a candidate is admitted, the offer of admission is withdrawn.
-If a misrepresentation is discovered after a student has registered, the offer of admission will be revoked, and the student will be required to leave the School.
-If the discovery occurs after a degree has been awarded, the degree will be rescinded.
-The determination that an application is inaccurate or contains misrepresentations rests with the Office of Admissions, which has the authority to resolve the matter outside the student disciplinary process.
+If a misrepresentation is discovered after a candidate is admitted, the offer of admission ordinarily will be withdrawn.
+If a misrepresentation is discovered after a student has registered, or registered and completed courses, the offer of admission ordinarily will be rescinded, the course credit and grades will be revoked, and the student will be required to leave the School.
+If the discovery occurs after a degree has been awarded, the offer of admission ordinarily will be rescinded, and the course credit, grades and degree will be revoked.
+The determination that an application is inaccurate, incomplete or contains misrepresentations or omissions rests with the Office of Admissions, which has the authority to resolve the matter outside the student disciplinary process.

-The Office of Admissions also may rescind an offer of admission in other circumstances, including without limitation if: there is a discrepancy between the transcripts originally provided as part of the application and the official versions (or translations) submitted after acceptance; the admitted candidate did not satisfactorily complete any courses and degree programs in progress at the time of application; or the admitted candidate has engaged in academic or personal conduct that calls into question their honesty, maturity or moral character or is otherwise inconsistent with the School's expectations for conduct.
+The Office of Admissions also may rescind an offer of admission in other circumstances, including without limitation if: there is a discrepancy between the transcripts originally provided as part of the application and the official versions (or translations) submitted after acceptance; the admitted candidate did not satisfactorily complete any courses and degree programs in progress at the time of application; or the admitted candidate has engaged in academic or personal conduct that calls into question their honesty, maturity or moral character or is otherwise inconsistent with the School's standards and expectations for conduct set forth in this Handbook or elsewhere.